VasilikiZarkadoula/Data-Analysis-Auth-2020/README.md

-# Data-Analysis-Auth-2020
-Εxercises for Data Analysis course in Aristotle's University of Thessaloniki/ 7th semester/
+# Εxercises for Data Analysis course in Faculty of Engineering of Aristotle's University of Thessaloniki

-MATLAB code
+7th semester - Matlab code